therealdreg/evilmass_at90usbkey2/README.md

 DM via Twitter @fr33project https://twitter.com/fr33project

-**WARNING: this is a DIY-POC just for fun and the code is pure crap x-), btw my english sucks and I am a hardware noob**
+**WARNING: this is a DIY-POC just for fun and the code is pure crap x-), btw my english sucks and I am a hardware noob. btw, CORSAIR KEYBOARD can cause problems with ATMEL ICE, put the keyboard in BIOS MODE**

 ![lastprot](https://github.com/David-Reguera-Garcia-Dreg/evilmass_at90usbkey2/blob/master/lastprot.PNG)